-The capital’s bar scene is as revved up as ever, keeping our expert bar reviewer, Keith Barker-Main, extremely busy.
-Here we hand-pick the best-rated bars he's visited this month, so if you’re looking for a new watering hole, you’ve come to the right place.
-Scroll on for five fresh bars which are all well worth visiting.
+From spruced-up pubs in the burbs to cutting-edge cocktails in Hoxton, the capital’s drinking scene is as full-on as ever.
+Here we hand-pick the best-rated bars and pubs our expert reviewer, Keith Barker-Main, has visited this month, so if you’re looking for a new watering hole, you’ve come to the right place.
+Scroll on for four fresh bars which are all well worth visiting.

 Determined to try all of the capital’s tastiest sips?
-Begin your quest with our pick of the best London bars for Martinis.
+Begin your quest with our pick of the best cocktail bars in London.